- Search The Registry

 Hedgeman was inspired by the accounts of Tremaine Robinson, a faculty member at Howard who shared her sorority experiences at Brown University.
 Hedgeman was also aided in her efforts by her friend George Lyle, whom she had dated since high school.
 He was a charter member of the Beta chapter of Alpha Phi Alpha Fraternity at Howard in 1907.
 Hedgeman began recruiting interested classmates to establish a sorority during the summer of 1907.
 The nine classmates founded Alpha Kappa Alpha on January 15, 1908.

-Hedgeman served as vice-president of the sorority, since she was a junior, and designed the insignia for the sorority.
+Hedgeman served as vice-president of the sorority since she was a junior and designed the insignia for the sorority.
 Starting in the 1920s, as national treasurer of Alpha Kappa Alpha for more than 20 years, Lyle (by then married) continued to guide the sorority and its growth.
-She is often referred to as the "Guiding Light" for Alpha Kappa Alpha Sorority, Incorporated.
-After graduating in 1909 with a Bachelor of Arts in liberal arts, Hedgeman moved to Eufaula, Oklahoma for her first job as a teacher.
-She taught music in Sumner Normal School between 1909 and 1910.
+She is often called the "Guiding Light" for Alpha Kappa Alpha Sorority, Incorporated.
+After graduating in 1909 with a Bachelor of Arts in liberal arts, Hedgeman moved to Eufaula, Oklahoma, for her first job as a teacher.
+She taught music at Sumner Normal School between 1909 and 1910.
 She was the first African American female college graduate to teach in a normal school in Oklahoma and the first to earn a Teacher's Life Certificate from the Oklahoma State Department of Education.
-In 1910, Hedgeman moved to Centralia, Illinois, where she also taught in public schools.
+In 1910, Hedgeman moved to Centralia, Illinois, where she taught in public schools.

 Lyle helped lead the sorority through years of rapid social change, including the Great Migration of more than a million Blacks from the South to the North, the Depression, and the challenges of World War II.
-In Philadelphia, in 1926 she chartered and was the first president of Omega Omega, the first alumnae chapter of Alpha Kappa Alpha in Philadelphia.
+In 1926, she chartered and was the first president of Omega Omega, the first alumnae chapter of Alpha Kappa Alpha in Philadelphia.
 (Eighty years old and with 400 members in the 21st century, the Omega Omega chapter continues to provide services to women and children in the city.)
 She continued her education career in Philadelphia by teaching English at the Thomas Purham School and Chester A. Arthur School.
-She retired in 1948, after almost forty years of teaching generations of students.
+She retired in 1948 after almost forty years of teaching generations of students.